hfboyce/tableau_course/_sources/lessons/tableau2.md

 ## More Plotting Examples

-Alright, let's now take a shot on creating some of the plots we just learned about.
+Alright, let's now take a shot at creating some of the plots we just learned about.

 ### Pie Chart

-Let's say we want to see the proportion of tree planted with root barrier to trees planted without root barriers.
+Let's say we want to see the proportion of trees planted with root barriers to trees planted without root barriers.

-First make a new worksheet.
+First, make a new worksheet.

 **Step by Step Instructions**